118

-A 6 year old male child presents to the Emergency Department with his guardian.
-The child had a recent upper respiratory tract infection 20 days ago and now has a 1 day history of bruising.
+A 4 year old female child presents to the Emergency Department with her foster father.
+The child had a recent upper respiratory tract infection 16 days ago and now has a 2 day history of bruising.
 The child has not had nose bleeding.
 There is no past history of bleeding nor bruising.

 On exam, the child looks well, actively running around the room.
 Vitals as listed.